SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 I will do maintenance on the mod, and might add something new if I feel like it, but no promises - I am working on some other projects (mainly The X-Com Files, which is Final Mod Pack's younger, much bigger sibling).

 CHANGELOG:
+: 4 new Port map variants (by Thallori).
 3.2.2: New Postindustrial map.
 Terror Ship map fixes.
 Fixed some Ufopaedia crashing issues on vanilla OXC.
 3.2.1: Added forest roads.
 Fixed some more terrain generation crashes.
 3.2: Added dog inventory picture.
 Fixed a rare-ish crash on terrain generation.
 Minor fixes.